salehzaidan/ekans/README.md

 ## Observation Space

-An 800x600 grid array with cell values ranging from 0 to 2, defined as follows:
+An 20x15 grid array with cell values ranging from 0 to 2, defined as follows:

 - 0: Empty cell
+- 1: Snake head
-- 1: Snake segment
+- 2: Snake segment
+- 3: Snake tail
-- 2: Food
+- 4: Food

 ## Rewards